 Is Subway Surfers Safe for Kids?

 Yes.
-Subway Surfers perfect for kids.
-There are no real life-skills to be learnt but it is enjoyable and safe.
+Subway Surfers are perfect for kids.
+There are no real life skills to be learned but it is enjoyable and safe.
+Subway Surfers has an “E for Everyone” rating from the Entertainment Software Rating Board (ESRB).
+This means that players of all ages can enjoy it.
 Just make sure that you have your in-app purchases locked otherwise they may end up spending all your money.

 The Power-Ups in Subway Surfers